Sacred Rhythms that Point Us to Jesus

 I used to imagine in my future that every day would hold something new.
 In the past couple of years, though, that future hasn’t seemed exhilarating.
 Instead, it seemed exhausting.
 In my 21st century American context, constant busyness is good, preferable even.
 I worried that life might not measure up if it didn’t meet this standard of “busy.”
 But it seemed less and less like what I actually wanted my life to be.
-God met me in those feelings of worry, revealing the importance of day in and day out sacred rhythms in my walk with Him.
+God met me in those feelings of worry, revealing the importance of day-in and day-out sacred rhythms in my walk with Him.

 Somehow, it took a pandemic for me to realize the importance of rhythm in my walk with Jesus.
 Every rhythm I knew had to be upturned for me to miss them.
 I wondered, “Who am I if my rhythms are shaken?”
 That question was hard for me to answer, but it led me to an even more important question, “Who am I if my rhythms don’t point me to Christ?”
-Soon, it felt like everywhere I looked I could see holy and sacred but also ordinary and regular rhythms that enrich my walk with Christ.
-I’ve experienced how regularly occurring practices and habits are a good gift we can use to be ushered into the presence of the One who created us.
+Soon, it felt like everywhere I looked, I could see holy and sacred but also ordinary and regular rhythms that enriched my walk with Christ.
+I’ve experienced how regularly occurring practices, and habits are a good gift we can use to be ushered into the presence of the One who created us.

 God is the one who introduced us to rhythms in the very beginning.
 During Creation, “There was evening, and there was morning…” (Genesis 1:5 NIV) and it’s continued rhythmically since that moment in Genesis.
 In my own life, rhythms help me draw close to Jesus.
 As St. Augustine wrote in his work Confessions, “You have made us for yourself, O Lord, and our heart is restless until it rests in you.”
 I know firsthand the fidgety, troubled heart that comes when I do not rest in God.
 Here are three examples of ways rhythms have pointed me to Christ, helping me rest in His presence and know and love Him more.